kh14762/chiral-impulse/README.md

 | print-stone | render |
 | bird | CaptureImage, StoreImage, ReleaseImageStore |

-- each object takes a space on the board; however, the bird may share space with other pieces while player & print-stones cannot.
+- each object takes a space on the board; however, the bird may share space with other pieces while print-stones cannot.

 - At the end of the game.
 7 score points are added to the winning players tally while 7 points are deducted from the losing player.
 - The winning player may add the captured bird to his aviary.